-June 1 marks the official start of the Atlantic hurricane season, and while forecasters are expecting another active year in the tropics, the first month of the season tends to be slow.
+June 1 marks the official start of the Atlantic hurricane season, and while NOAA forecasters are expecting up to 17 named storms this year, the first month of the season tends to be slow.

-The official Atlantic hurricane season runs from June 1 to Nov.
+The official Atlantic hurricane season runs until Nov.
 30 because those six months account for about 97% of all tropical storms and hurricanes in the Atlantic Basin, which includes the Atlantic Ocean, Caribbean Sea and Gulf of Mexico.

-However, the National Hurricane Center says about 3% of Atlantic tropical cyclones occur before or after those dates, as we saw each year from 2015 through 2021 when at least one named storm roamed the Atlantic before June 1.
+However, the National Hurricane Center (NHC) says about 3% of Atlantic tropical cyclones occur before or after those dates, as we saw in eight of the past nine years, including 2023, when at least one tropical cyclone roamed the Atlantic before June 1.

-While the month of June is usually not very active in the tropics, any named storms that do form tend to occur close to the United States, particularly in the Gulf of Mexico, the western Caribbean Sea and near the Southeast and mid-Atlantic coasts.
+While the month of June is usually not very active in the tropics, any named storms that do form tend to occur close to the U.S., particularly in the Gulf of Mexico, the western Caribbean Sea and near the Southeast and mid-Atlantic coasts.

 These storms typically track toward the north or northeast, which means the Gulf and Southeast coasts of the U.S. could potentially be in their path.